 Bachelor Courses in English

-Business, Communication Management & Journalism, Digital Artificial Intelligence, Social Work, Tourism.
+Business, Communication Management & Journalism, Digital Artificial Intelligence, Healthcare, Pop & Rock Music, Teacher Education, Social Work, Tourism, and Visual Arts.
 Students typically enroll in 30 ECTS units of credit (15 credit hours) per semester.
-(Courses in the following fields are taught in Dutch but tutoring and literature is in English: electronics-ICT, construction, biotechnology & green management, healthcare, pop and rock music, and visual arts.)
+(Courses in the following fields are taught in Dutch but tutoring and literature is in English: electronics-ICT, construction, biotechnology & green management, and electromechanics.)
 For information about courses in English, click here.
-For course descriptions, click here.

 Fine arts, visual arts, and music students: The Magellan placement is conditional, pending the evaluation of your portfolio and PXL application and the final admissions decision from PXL.